← Back to Drug List

 • Criteria apply only to new starts; stable patients should not be switched to a criteria-required prior drug for nonmedical reasons.

-Document 828: Ixekizumab TALTZ in Psoriasis and Psoriatic Arthritis Criteria
+Document 828: Ixekizumab TALTZ in Psoriasis Criteria

 Exclusion Criteria